ash-victor/Machine-Learning-Text-Mining-Teaching/README.md

-# Text Mining Teaching Material
+# Machine Learning and Text Mining Teaching Material

 This repository contains python scripts about the fundamentals of text mining.
 I was an instructor for UNC DataAware program and I taught a cohort of 8 students the basics of text mining and machine learning.